YonicDev/astro-modernizr/package/README.md

 You can use Modernizr just like you would normally.
 [Check the documentation][1] for more details.

 The integration exposes the `Modernizr` object globally on client scripts and offers typings to be used in optimized scripts.
-However, for backwards compatibility purposes it's heavily recommended to **use Modernizr only in inline scripts**.
+However, for older browser compatibility purposes it's recommended to **use Modernizr in inline scripts**.

 ```html
 <script is:inline>